Note: Click on images to see enlarged photos, captions, and photo attributions.

 Print Version (Legal Size):

-Liquidambar styraciflua (Sweetgum)
+Liquidambar styraciflua (Seetgum)

 *It is native to DC and common in DE.
-In PA, it is found mostly in the extreme southeast.
-In VA, it is common in the Coastal Plain and outer Piedmont, becoming infrequent to rare in the inner and far northern Piedmont, and disjunct across the Blue Ridge.
-It is native to NoVA but unreported in Alexandria, Fairfax City, Falls Church, and Manassas.
+It is found mostly in extreme southeast PA and the Coastal Plain and outer Piedmont of MD.
+In VA it is common in the Coastal Plain and outer Piedmont, becoming infrequent to rare in the inner and far northern Piedmont, and disjunct across the Blue Ridge.
+It is native to NoVA.

 Learn more about other Mid-Atlantic plants: